Projectsniper82/sniperlab/next-sniper/README.md

 Strategies can inspect these values to make trading decisions.

+he context now also provides:

+- `tokenAddress` – mint address selected in the UI.
+- `isLpActive` – `true` if a liquidity pool was detected for the token.
+- `web3` – the `@solana/web3.js` module loaded inside the worker.

+Bot wallets are automatically wrapped with a lightweight wallet adapter so your strategy can sign transactions without additional setup.

 ### Advanced Mode

 When Advanced Mode is enabled, your strategy receives an additional optional